 This is also one of the areas that contains the most Soviet era relics.
 There are many communist-style public squares and prefabricated concrete structures featuring the signature Soviet style that’s both minimalist and utilitarian.
 It’s an interesting mixture of the Soviet era and the modern era and home to over two-thirds of the citizens of the city.

-Where to stay: The best hotels in Petrzalka
+Recommended hotels in Petrzalka

 As one of the largest districts in Bratislava, Petrzalka offers a diverse selection of hotels.
 You can even stay in a boat on the river or find a hotel right outside the UFO bridge.
 There are many unique options to help make your Bratislava trip a little more interesting.